surespot/android/README.md

 THANK YOU TO OUR CONTRIBUTORS:

-Jean Schmitt, repat, mrbiber, for the German translations Jorge Iván Andrés Contreras Pereira, Cesar Schulzbacher for the Spanish translations sharkyiwc for the French translations lgasp, dickhead, Mauriziopz for the Italian translations
+Jean Schmitt, repat, mrbiber, gehfab for the German translations Jorge Iván Andrés Contreras Pereira, Cesar Schulzbacher, vndtta for the Spanish translations sharkyiwc and boing for the French translations lgasp, dickhead, Mauriziopz, mangholb and riky for the Italian translations